meaniscule/digital-ocean-deployer/readme.md

 - tells you how to set this repo as a remote for your local repo

 ## The post-receive hook
-Here is the default `post-receive` hook that this script will make:
+Here is the default `post-receive` hook that this script will make (using our `dog-site` example):
 ```
 #!/bin/sh
-git --work-tree=/home/$(logname)/$SUBDOMAIN/live --git-dir=/home/$(logname)/$SUBDOMAIN/repo/site.git checkout -f
+git --work-tree=/home/ash/dog-site/live --git-dir=/home/ash/dog-site/repo/site.git checkout -f
-cd ~/$SUBDOMAIN/live
+cd ~/dog-site/live
 npm install
 gulp build

-pm2 describe $SUBDOMAIN
+pm2 describe dog-site
 if [ \$? != 0 ]
 then
-        pm2 start server/start.js -i 0 --name $SUBDOMAIN
+        pm2 start server/start.js -i 0 --name dog-site
 else
-        pm2 restart $SUBDOMAIN
+        pm2 restart dog-site
 fi
 ```

-Note that anything with a `$` is actually going to be replaced with a usable value.

 So, after running `git push live master` from your local repo, the `post-receive` script will:
 - configure your git work tree and repo
-- install npm modules
+- install npm modules (if there are new ones to install)
-- run a gulp build process
+- run a gulp build process then exit gulp
-- either restart pm2 for the site or create a pm2 process for the site if one doesn't already exist
+- either restart the pm2 process for the site or create a pm2 process for the site if one doesn't already exist